grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

   <code>SomeField string &grave;js:"someField"&grave;</code>
   or the field can be hidden with `js:"-"`.

-- Methods with a name is prefixed with `X` will be transformed to JS constructors, and will support the `new` operator.
+- Methods with a name prefixed with `X` will be transformed to JS constructors, and will support the `new` operator.
   For example, defining the following method on the above struct: